bcgov-nr/action-builder-ghcr/README.md

     # Optional, defaults to nothing, which forces a build
     triggers: ('frontend/')

-    # Sets the build context/directory, which containt, but not points to a Docker
+    # Sets the build context/directory, which contains the build files
     # Optional, defaults to package name
     build_context: ./frontend

+    # Sets the Dockerfile with path
+    # Optional, defaults to the package name's folder
+    build_file: ./frontend/Dockerfile

+    # Number of packages to keep if cleaning up previous builds
+    # Optional, skips if not provided
+    keep_versions: 50

+    ### Usually a bad idea / not recommended

     # Sets a list of [build-time variables](https://docs.docker.com/engine/reference/commandline/buildx_build/#build-arg)
     # Optional, defaults to sample content
     build_args: |
       ENV=build

-    ### Usually a bad idea / not recommended

     # Overrides the default branch to diff against
     # Defaults to the default branch, usually `main`
     diff_branch: ${{ github.event.repository.default_branch }}

+    # Regex for tags to skip when cleaning up packages; defaults to test and prod
+    # Only used when keep_versions is provided
+    keep_regex: "^(prod|test)$"

     # Repository to clone and process
     # Useful for consuming other repos, like in testing